 Colombia was the first country that I ever visited as a solo traveler.
 I’ll admit, I was pretty dang nervous.
 I had never gone on a solo trip before.
 Even though it was just for two weeks, Colombia isn’t most people’s first choice to take on their first solo trip.
 Yeah, believe it or not, there was a time before I was a full-time backpacker.
 Colombia was the country that introduced me to backpacking, but at heart, I was still on that luxury vacation mindset kind of travel.
 So I was crashing at hostels then poppin’ bottles at the clubs.

 And what a place for that Colombia was.
 I don’t think I’ve had as much fun in any country as I did in Colombia.
 In hindsight, I honestly can’t remember much of the adventures I went on while I was there.
 As far as natural wonders go, Colombia pales a bit compared to the other destinations of South America.
 And yet, you’ll never hear anyone say a bad thing about Colombia.
-The vibe, the fun, the people, and the parties more than make up for any shortcomings that Colombia has scenery-wise.
+The vibe, the fun, the people, and the parties more than make up for any advantage that other countries have scenery-wise.

 I don’t mean that to sound like a diss to Colombia whatsoever.
 What I’m saying is Colombia is pretty damn amazing for not having some globally renowned attraction like Machu Picchu or Patagonia or the Galapagos or anything.
 Colombia shines for its fun-loving culture and extraordinary nightlife.
 The parties here get wild.
 If you are here for a good time, which you no doubt will experience regardless, these are the five best party cities in Colombia.

 I didn’t put them in any particular order, although you’ll notice I’m more partial to some than others.